AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/announcements.md

 ## Announcements notification {#announcementsnotification}

-A notification broadcast message appears on the learner’s dashboard as a highlighted title bar.
+A notification broadcast message appears on the learner's dashboard as a highlighted title bar.
 If the learner is not online at the time of announcement, the notification appears whenever a learner logs into the Captivate Prime application.
 Learners can also view old announcements from notifications.

 ![](assets/pending-announcements.png)